vani0-0/Stackly/README.md

 ```

 ### ⚙ Run docker with `Make`
 Too many commands with docker?
-Simplif your workflow with `Make`.
+Simplify your workflow with `Make`.
 Download make [here](https://gnuwin32.sourceforge.net/packages/make.htm) if you don't already have it installed.
 Use the commands below to streamline Docker operations for Stackly.

  - Check Makefile Version
 ```bash